samlexrod/udacity-education/README.md

     ```

 2. Create an environment.
 I recommend using [Miniconda](https://docs.anaconda.com/miniconda/) if working on your machine.

-3. Install the required dependencies:
+    > Feel free to use a higher python version.
+Check versions [here](https://www.python.org/doc/versions/).
+I always use one minor version less to avoid bugs with newer versions.

+    ### Create the virtual environment:
     ```bash
-    pip install -r requirements.txt
+    conda create -n bikeshare python=3.11
     ```
+    > If for any reason you need to remove the virtual environment and recreate, use `conda ramove --name bikeshare --all`

+    ### Activate the virtual environment:
+    ```bash
+    conda activate bikeshare
+    ```
+    > Use `conda deactivate` to go back to base.

+    ### Install the requirement-prior-autogluon.txt
+    ```bash
+    pip install -r requirements-prior-autogluon.txt
+    ```
+    > Use `pip list --format=freeze > requirements.txt` to freeze a new requirment file.

+    ### If using conda, install `autogluon` with mamba:
+    >  WARNING!
+Install `mamba` on base environment.
+    ```bash
+    base> conda install -c conda-forge mamba
+    base> conda activate bikeshare
+    bikeshare> mamba install -c conda-forge autogluon
+    ```
+    > For more information about AutoGluon, visit ther website [here](https://auto.gluon.ai/0.8.1/install.html).

-4. Run the notebooks in the notebooks/ directory to explore the data, build the model, and evaluate its performance.
+5. Run the notebooks in the notebooks/ directory to explore the data, build the model, and evaluate its performance.

 ## Modeling
 The modeling process involves several steps: